anny-co/cheiron/README.md

 # anny-co/cheiron

+> NOTE: Cheiron is currently in very early stages of development and and far from anything usable.
+Feel free to contribute if you want to, an(n)y contributions are welcome!

 Cheiron is a Kubernetes Operator built from the Operator SDK and written in Go.
 It maintains imagePullSecrets, both on ServiceAccounts and PodSpecs, cluster-wide or only namespaced.